release-drafter/release-drafter/README.md

 |`template`|Required|The template for the body of the draft release.
 Use [template variables](#template-variables) to insert values.|
 |`branches`|Optional|The branches to listen for configuration updates to `.github/release-drafter.yml` and for merge commits.
 Useful if you want to test the app on a pull request branch.
 Default is the repository’s default branch.|

 Release Drafter also supports [Probot Config](https://github.com/probot/probot-config), if you want to store your configuration files in a central repository.
+This allows you to set a default for an entire GitHub organization.
+Create a `.github` repository with a `release-drafter.yml` file that contains your template.

 ## Developing